canonical/ubuntu-pro-client/docs/tutorials/fix_scenarios.md

 ✘ USN-4539-1 is not resolved.
 ```

-Notice that we inform that the is no fix available and in the last line the commands also
+As you can see, we are informed by `pro fix` that there is no fix available.
+In
-mentions that the USN is not resolved.
+the last line, we can also see that the USN is not resolved.

 ## CVE/USN that require an Ubuntu Pro subscription

-Some package fixes can only be installed when the machine is attached to an Ubuntu Pro subscription.
+Some package fixes can only be installed when the machine is attached to an
-When that happens, `pro fix` will let you know about that.
-To see an example of this scenario,
+Ubuntu Pro subscription.
+When that happens, `pro fix` will let you know about
-you can run the following fix command:
+that.
+To see an example of this scenario, you can run the following fix command:

 ```console
 $ sudo pro fix USN-5079-2
 ```

-You will see that the command will prompt you like this:
+The command will prompt you for a response, like this:

 ```
 USN-5079-2: curl vulnerabilities